 Content: Following the welcome line, dropbox chooses to highlight the benefits of using their website, as well as communicate the brand new website design.

-Throughout the newsletter, direct links to dropbox clearly invite the user to head over to their account and start exploring it.
+Throughout the newsletter, direct links to Dropbox clearly invite the user to head over to their account and start exploring it.

-Note that the links appear at different places, suggesting different level of user engagement depending on the point at which they clicked.
+Note that the links appear at different places, suggesting a different level of user engagement depending on the point at which they clicked.

 Finally, the bullet point list does a great job at outlining the benefits and providing more details about each of them.

 The sign-off (“Thanks!”) is a nice touch, that gives the letter a lighter, more casual tone – directly from those who built the website.

 “Welcome to Reboot with Joe”